By Roger Russell

 obviously too large and if you put your ear six inches from such a column and

-back into the room.
-However, the closely-spaced drivers used in the IDS-25
+further back into the room.
+However, the closely-spaced drivers used in the

-perform far better.
-With music, you can come as close as one foot and the sound
+IDS-25 perform far better.
+With music, you can come as close as one foot and

 from people who are concerned about comb filtering in columns are surprised